Tropical Water Lily Farming

-If you are local, stop by and see the whole operation, all this junk on my web site is in my back yard not on a farm, no brick and mortar other than my closed in car port that the fish and shrimp have taken over.
 I'm a very small operation but have found great success working with my hobby and something I enjoy, I'm very lucky, maybe even blessed.

 I am in S. Florida in zone 10 so my choice was to grow the tropical, this is a good choice if your weather will permit it, they are more expensive plus less available to most people.
 All the lilies or should I say pots that are suppose to have lilies in them at the box stores like Home Depot or Lowe's are hardy lilies.
 The reason being is that most of the country is not in a tropical zone and I assume that the box stores buy for every location from one supplier, God knows that a store manager would never take it on himself to buy for his area.